MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/packaging/creating-and-testing-extension-packages.md

 ### Assets folder

 Within the Assets folder you will need three different icon sizes.
-These icons will be used in the Windows Store and the Windows UI.
+These icons will be used in the Microsoft Store and the Windows UI.
 For more information on these icons, see the [Design](./../design.md#icons-for-packaging) guide.

 ![assets folder with three icon sizes in it](./../../media/assets-folder.png)